calmm-js/kefir.atom/README.md

 const xy = new Molecule({x, y})
 ```

-When read (either as a property or via `get`) the abstract mutables in the
+When read, either as a property or via `get`, the abstract mutables in the
 template are replaced by their values:

 ```js